In the old days, people took a laissez-faire approach to bullying in school.

 Certainly, researchers have noted that bullying seems to flourish in hierarchical settings (like military academies).

-And a new study of American middle school students reports that kids tend to become more socially aggressive as they climb up the social ladder.
+And a study of American middle school students reports that kids tend to become more socially aggressive as they climb up the social ladder (Felmlee and Farris 2011).

 In addition, bullies seem to “play to an audience,” preferring to stage their confrontations in places where other kids will see them (Hawkins et al 2001).